jronallo/iiif-workshop/workshop/presentation/data-workflows.md

 - What identifier(s) do you have that are shared across systems?
 - Where do you store descriptive metadata?
-- Do you currently store technical information like the width and hight of images?
+- Do you currently store technical information like the width and height of images?
 - How can you export data from these systems?
 Do you have adequate APIs into your systems?
 - Will you be able to dynamically query for data via APIs or will you need to export data dumps?